-This may seem obvious.
-But few designers realize enclosures are available in many colors.
+This may seem obvious, but few designers realize enclosures are available in many colors.
 On many commercial projects, we've noticed the electrical transformer is green and it looks much more aesthetically pleasing.
 Notice the green enclosures in the picture below.
 They are a much better option than the shiny aluminum.
-The architect and building owner will be more in favor of this look.
+The architect and the building owner will be more in favor of this look.
 As far as we know, all manufacturers charge more for a color – other than silver – except Safe-T-Cover.
 We offer three different colors at no extra charge for standard enclosures.
-The three colors are: Hartford Green, Sierra Tan, and Slate Grey.
+The three colors are Hartford green, Sierra tan, and slate grey.
 For an additional charge, we have a wide variety of other colors available.

-Historically, most civil plans review personnel, and civil engineers place the water tap for new service as close as possible to the property’s planned driveway location.
-But now, with an above ground backflow preventer enclosure to install, it’s much more sensible to think about the aesthetics and strategically place the water tap accordingly.
-Several jurisdictions have been using aboveground enclosures long enough that the plans review folks are already thinking about the enclosure’s impact at the beginning.
+Historically, civil engineers place the water tap for new service as close as possible to the property’s planned driveway location.
+But with an above-ground backflow preventer enclosure to install, it’s much more sensible to think about the aesthetics and strategically place the water tap accordingly.
+Several jurisdictions have been using above-ground enclosures long enough that the planning review folks are already thinking about the enclosure’s impact at the beginning.

-Seek to place the backflow assembly as close to the property line as you can, but consider what will be in public view.
+Seek to place the backflow assembly as close to the property line as you can, but consider the curb appeal.
 The property line doesn't exist solely at the front entrance or along a roadway.
 How often do you see the electrical transformer at the main entrance of the building?
 Or in the middle of the lawn between the building and the road?
-Sometimes, yes, but more often than not the location of the transformer has been thought about and placed where it is not so easy to notice.
+More often than not, the location of the transformer has been thought about and placed where it is not so easy to notice.
 Why?
 Because it is not aesthetically pleasing.
 Think about the trash dumpster and where those are typically located.
 It's usually in the back of the building with some type of disguise that keeps them from sticking out and taking away from the appeal of the building.
 Backflow preventers can be installed behind or beside buildings out of sight, but stay in line with AWWA recommended best practices.
 Below is an example of excellent placement.

 Until a few years ago, most backflow preventers 3" and larger were large and long.
-First there was a vertical riser through the concrete slab, turned 90° and then a series of gates and valves, all oriented horizontally in succession, then another 90° back down through the concrete slab.
+First, there was a vertical riser through the concrete slab, turned 90 degrees and then a series of gates and valves, all oriented horizontally in succession, then another 90 degrees back down through the concrete slab.

-The new “n-type” backflow preventer solutions turn the shutoff valves into the vertical plane and place the 90° turns within the boundaries of the shutoff valves rather than beyond them.
+The new “N-type” backflow preventer solutions turn the shutoff valves into the vertical plane and place the 90-degree turns within the boundaries of the shutoff valves rather than beyond them.
 The result is a much more compact assembly.
 With a smaller assembly, you get a much smaller backflow enclosure.
 In fact, the covers for these new designs are as much as 70% smaller than their predecessors.
-If your client has a choice, there is little doubt which version will be preferred.
-Here are the two options sie by side.
+If your client has a choice, there is little doubt which version they'll prefer.
+Here are the two options side by side.